maleshchenko/trade-ml/README.md

 - Live signals use the same normalization parameters computed during training
 - Backtesting assumes fixed fee structure and no slippage
 - Real trading performance may differ from backtest results

-## Disclaimer

-This is an educational project.
-Cryptocurrency trading involves significant risk.
-Use at your own discretion and never trade with capital you can't afford to lose.